The student experience

-The IGPNS requires a cumulative 3.0 GPA for all courses taken in the UW Graduate School.
-Grades in research (NUTR SCI 991 Research Nutrition) are not included in the calculation of the GPA.
+The program requires a cumulative 3.0 GPA for all courses taken in the UW Graduate School.
+Grades in research (NUTR SCI 991) are not included in the calculation of the GPA.
 A student who does not maintain a 3.0 GPA can continue on probationary status for two semesters at the recommendation of the major professor.
 If, at that time, the student does not achieve a cumulative 3.0 GPA, they will be dropped from the program.

 This program follows the Graduate School's Probation policy.